Clinical trial regulatory in Taiwan

 Need support for your clinical trials in Taiwan?

-Credevo provides a wide range of innovative development strategies, clinical trial monitoring services, country-level, and site-level feasibility studies, global regulatory support worldwide for all your products, ranging from simple to complex ones.
+Credevo provides a wide range of innovative development strategies, clinical trial monitoring services, country-level, and site-level feasibility studies, and global regulatory support worldwide for all your products, ranging from simple to complex ones.
 Complete the form below to connect with us and explore our services.

-Many applicants report that, for a general (not US-FDA submitted) clinical trial, it takes about 3 months for Taiwan FDA to give their approval.
+Many applicants report that, for a general (not US-FDA submitted) clinical trial, it takes about 3 months for the Taiwan FDA to give their approval.
 For clinical trials, approved by USFDA, approvals are quite faster (about 15 days), as discussed later in this article.

 The TFDA issues an import permit for the import of drugs used in clinical trials.
 Customs will allow investigational product import into Taiwan as per the quantity on the import permit.